kampersanda/elinor/elinor-cli/README.md

 elinor-cli is a set of command-line tools for evaluating IR systems:

-- [elinor-evaluate](#elinor-evaluate): Evaluate the ranking metrics of the system.
+- [elinor-evaluate](#elinor-evaluate) evaluates the ranking metrics of the system.
-- [elinor-compare](#elinor-compare): Compare the metrics of multiple systems with statistical tests.
+- [elinor-compare](#elinor-compare) compares the metrics of multiple systems with statistical tests.
-- [elinor-convert](#elinor-convert): Convert the TREC format into the JSONL format for elinor-evaluate.
+- [elinor-convert](#elinor-convert) converts the TREC format into the JSONL format for elinor-evaluate.

 ## elinor-evaluate

-This tool evaluates the ranking metrics of the system.
+elinor-evaluate evaluates the ranking metrics of the system.

 ### Input format

+elinor-evaluate requires two JSONL files: the gold-standard and predicted relevance scores.
+Each line in the JSONL file should be a JSON object with the following fields:

 - `query_id`: The ID of the query.
 - `doc_id`: The ID of the document.
 - `score`: The relevance score of the query-document pair.
+  - If it is gold-standard, the score should be an integer (e.g., 0, 1, 2).
+  - If it is predicted, the score can be a float (e.g., 0.1, 0.5, 1.0).

+An example of the gold-standard JSONL file is:

 ```jsonl
 {"query_id":"q_1","doc_id":"d_1","score":2}